 For banks evaluated under the general performance standards pursuant to the final rule, the OCC will assess, in applying the final rule, the CRA performance based upon an application of the general performance standards and determination of its presumptive ratings.

 A bank evaluated under the general performance standards will determine its bank CRA evaluation measure and its assessment area CRA evaluation measures annually.
-A bank’s CRA evaluation measure is the sum of: (1) the bank’s annual QAV divided by the average quarterly value of the bank’s retail domestic deposits as of the close of business on the last day of each quarter for the same period used to calculate the annual QAV; and (2) the number of the bank’s branches located in or that serve Qualifying Areas multiplied by .02.
-A bank’s assessment area CRA evaluation measure is determined in each assessment area and is the sum of: (1) the bank’s annual assessment area QAV divided by the average quarterly value of the bank’s assessment area retail domestic deposits as of the close of business on the last day of each quarter for the same period used to calculate the annual assessment area QAV; and (2) the number of the bank’s branches located in or that serve Qualifying Areas multiplied by .02.
+A bank’s CRA evaluation measure is the sum of: (1) the bank’s annual QAV divided by the average quarterly value of the bank’s retail domestic deposits as of the close of business on the last day of each quarter for the same period used to calculate the annual QAV; and (2) the number of the bank’s branches located in or that serve Qualifying Areas divided by its total number of branches multiplied by .02.
+A bank’s assessment area CRA evaluation measure is determined in each assessment area and is the sum of: (1) the bank’s annual assessment area QAV divided by the average quarterly value of the bank’s assessment area retail domestic deposits as of the close of business on the last day of each quarter for the same period used to calculate the annual assessment area QAV; and (2) the number of the bank’s branches located in or that serve Qualifying Areas divided by its total number of branches in the assessment area multiplied by .02.

 In each assessment area, the OCC will apply a geographic distribution test and borrower distribution test on the CRA loans and evaluate whether the bank passes the test by looking at the demographics of the area or activities of peer banks.
 By way of example, the OCC will compare a bank’s whole mortgage loans originated in LMI tracts to either (a) the percentage of owner-occupied housing units in the area; or (b) peer home mortgage loans originated in the area.
 This activity will be repeated for other product lines.